VeryBigThings/funicular/README.md

 The execution model is based on **[Sieppari](https://github.com/metosin/sieppari) [interceptors](https://quanttype.net/posts/2018-08-03-why-interceptors.html)**.
 Every resolver node and context node in the schema file is transformed into an interceptor during the compilation phase while preserving the execution order by traversing and compiling the tree-like schema file into a flat list of `:enter` and `:leave` interceptors.
 These interceptors are then executed sequentially.

-**Each command and query maps to exactly one resolver function**, before or after which multiple interceptors can be ran.
+**Each command and query maps to exactly one resolver function**, before or after which multiple interceptors can be run.

 # `funicular.edn`